 Consistency is the key design principle of good design.
 When your materials are consistent, your audience can focus on what you have to say.
 Inconsistent materials, by comparison, tend to distract from your message and keep your customers or employees from absorbing what you’re trying to say.

 How can you be sure you’re being consistent in a presentation?

-Here are a few ways you can make your presentations not only uniform but are posed to make the most impact:
+Here are a few ways you can make your presentations not only uniform but more impactful: